-RESEARCH RESOURCES (restricted to Wesleyan access)
+RESEARCH RESOURCES for articles, chapters, and books (restricted to Wesleyan access)

 - Music research links from Olin Library

 - Listing of all of the Indexes and Databases in Olin Library

 - allmusic.com (comprehensive database of LP/CD albums, with biographies, chart positions, Grammy awards)

 - discogs.com (comprehensive listing of vinyl albums and photos of the covers)

 - ASCAP and BMI (for searching composer copyright registrations)

 In the bibliography include: author, title of book, chapter, or article (and page numbers if it’s a chapter or article), volume and issue number of journal if appropriate, date of publication, publisher or journal title.
 In a footnote citation, include the page number cited.
 If the source is a chapter in an edited collection, be sure to reference it by the author of the chapter first (the editor of the collection should also appear later in the body of the reference).
 When using footnotes, only include the long form the first time; use the short form thereafter.